itucsdb1941/itucsdb1941/docs/source/user/member2.rst

       :scale: 50 %
       :alt: Login Page

    User can login with this page.
-After login operation, members' information are carried with sessions.
+After login operation, members’ information are carried with sessions.
+In the login page, we showed the error message on the screen when the user entered to their username or password false.
+Also, we used hash algorithm to keep the user's password on database as a secret key.
+Therefore, the user enter to our system , their passwords converted to a hash code, and compare to their original passwords that is holding in the database.

    .. figure:: forgot-pass.png
       :scale: 50 %
       :alt: Forgot Password

    When users forgot their password, they can change their password with this panel.
-After enter email and username, user's recovery question show on the new page and system expected to take correct answer for this question.
+After enter email and username, user’s recovery question show on the new page and system expected to take correct answer for this question.
 If answer correct, user enter the new password on the system.

    .. figure:: personal-data.png
       :scale: 50 %
       :alt: Personal Info

    After login the website, the user can manage their personal page.Firstly, when user click on username, they redirect to this page, and they see their recipes that had been added before.
-They can show and edit their recipes, and also they can change personal informations.In addition, they can delete their account and their recipes,or they can log out easily.
+They can show and edit their recipes, and also they can change personal informations.In addition, they can delete their account and their recipes, or they can log out easily.

    .. figure:: personal-data-edit.png